ousia/iRaccoonShow/README.md

 `recslides` records the sound from the microphone and registers each slide transition timing.

-1. It’s invoked in the command--line with something like `recslides mypresentation.pdf`.
+1. It’s invoked in the command–line with something like `recslides mypresentation.pdf`.

 1. A new window is opened, displaying the first slide from presentation.